wireseo/tp/docs/UserGuide.md

    Some example commands you can try:
    * `view -s:  Lists all students. `
    * `view -s John Doe: Lists information about a student named John Doe.`
-   * `add -t TaskName : Adds a task named TaskName.`
+   * `add -t DESCRIPTION : Adds a todo task with specified description.`
-   * `edit -t TaskName : Marks the task named TaskName as Done.`
+   * `edit -t TASK_ID : Marks the task referenced by Task_ID as Done.`
    * `exit : Exits the app.`

 1. Refer to the Features below for details of each command.